wengeek/TodoList/README.md

 Second step: install webpack webpack-server
 # npm install -g webpack webpack-dev-server

-Third step: You can run a webpack-server
+Third step: You can run a webpack-server and then visit http://localhost:8080
 # npm run dev
-Now you can visit the http://localhost:8080

 If you want to combile the js and css files
 # npm run prod